AlexandreFenyo/net-monitor/README.md

 ## Install from the JEE server

-If you have installed the JEE server that comes with net-monitor, you have also installed the client builds. a repository of a client installation.
-If the server is running on host `host` and port `port`, the client is available on http(s)://host:port/net-monitor/javascript/public/net-monitor.bundle.min.js
+If you have installed the JEE server that comes with net-monitor, you have also installed the net-monitor client on it.

+Suppose the server is running on host `host` and port `port`:
+- the standalone build is available on: http(s)://host:port/net-monitor/javascript/public/net-monitor.bundle.min.js
+- the standalone build is available on: http(s)://host:port/net-monitor/javascript/public/net-monitor.bundle.min.js

 ### select the correct build